arseniisemenow/cpp-simple-navigator/materials/dot_example.md

 ## Example of an undirected graph in the DOT language

-An undirected graph in DOT is described by a list of vertices and edges represented by the name of vertices, and a double dash (--) between connected vertices.
+An undirected graph in DOT is described by a List of vertices and edges represented by the name of vertices, and a double dash (--) between connected vertices.

 ```dot
 graph graphname {